Ethan0429/destiny-transcript-db/README.md

 ### Running `Whisperer.py`

+Once you've claimed an issue, the `video_id` you'll be generating a transcribt for is **the title of that issue itself**.
+You'll use this when running `Whisperer.py`.

 `Whisperer.py` will download whatever video you provide, generate the transcript, and output it as `<video_id>.csv` in the `transcripts/` directory.
 It *requires* 1 argument, and takes 1 optional argument.

 ```